fetchai/agents-aea/docs/tac-skills-contract.md

+# TAC Skills Ledger-Based

 The AEA TAC - trading agent competition - skills demonstrate an interaction between multiple AEAs in a game.

 There are two types of AEAs:

-* The `tac_controller` which coordinates the game.
+- The `tac_controller` which coordinates the game.
-* The `tac_participant` AEAs which compete in the game.
+- The `tac_participant` AEAs which compete in the game.
 The `tac_participant` AEAs trade tokens with each other to maximize their utility.

 ## Discussion

 This demo shows how agents negotiate autonomously with each other while they pursue their goals by participating in the Trading Agents Competition (TAC).
 The demo can be run against Fetchai or Ethereum ledger.
 Transactions are validated on an ERC1155 smart contract on the Fetchai Dorado or a local Ganache Ethereum testnet.